 - helps with digestion

-- improved symptoms of autism like social interaction and verbal communication
+- improved symptoms of autism-like social interaction and verbal communication

 - potential to improve recovery and reduce mental decline after a brain injury